john-okey/johnokey/README.md

 - 👋 Hi, I’m @johnokey
-- 👀 I’m interested in developing software to take care of the repetitive networing stuff.
+- 👀 I’m interested in developing software to take care of the repetitive networking stuff.
 - 🌱 My preferene is to code in python.
 No DSLs here.
 - 💞️ I’m looking to collaborate on ...(WIP)
 - 📫 How to reach me ...